Sophsu888/imagesofancientmusic-demo/pages/about.md

   Internet Archive Images of Ancient Music Database
 </a>

-You will find this database has many advantages over its predecessor, with increased navigability, sorting, and visualiation features.
-The original IoAM Database was on JSTOR until 2026.
+You will find this database has many advantages over its predecessor, with improved navigation, sorting, and visualization features.
+The original IoAM Database was hosted on JSTOR until 2026.

 Please reach out to Tim Moore or Sophie Hsu (hsusophiew@gmail.com) with inquiries or suggestions.